genkgo/php-asn1/README.md

 ### Thanks

-To Friedrich Große.
+Huge thanks to Friedrich Große.
 He maintained this library for 11 years.
-And of couse to [all contributors][1] so far!
+And of course to [all contributors][1] so far!

 ## License